 This pandemic has sparked conversations about essential jobs and the skills of the Canadian workforce.
 With a rising unemployment rate (prior to COVID-19) and the advent of the gig economy, should our educational institutions be directing students to develop essential skills that ensure our economy and population can survive in the event of a disaster?
 Many are suggesting that furloughed workers should be redirected to help in the agriculture sector.
 There is a lot to consider when discussing the feasibility of a strategy like that, namely ability and accessibility.

 The lack of availability of fresh fruits and vegetables and the cost of fresh produce has impacted marginalized people in Canada for a very long time, the ramifications of which have absolutely been life and death.
-Diet-related diseases such as diabetes and hypertension account for approximately 41,500 deaths each year according to the Canadian Diabetes Association.
-A population more educated and involved in their food supply and empowered with the access to proper food, make better food decisions.
+Diet-related diseases such as diabetes and hypertension account for approximately 41,500 deaths each year, according to the Canadian Diabetes Association.
+A population more educated and involved in their food supply and empowered with access to proper food make better food decisions.